JaredHLZhang/61040-portfolio/assignments/assignment2.md

 ![Amimi App UI Design](../assets/FuntionDesignDraft.png)

-*Complete user flow showing the pairing process, call features with Amimi listening, memory storyboard generation, and chat functionality for the Amimi long-distance relationship app.*
+*Image above is a complete user flow showing the pairing process, call features with Amimi listening, memory storyboard generation, and chat functionality for the Amimi long-distance relationship app.*